 There are hundreds of articles relating to Mother Jones and the period in American labour history in which she worked.
 Reference to many of them can be found in Elliott Gorn’s comprehensive reference section.
 For what is available on wider American labour and working class history a visit to www.labourhistorylinks.org edited by Rosemary Feurer is worthwhile.

-For an educational account of the life of Mother Jones visit www.sparknotes.com which provides a concise account in ten sections along with notes and notes for teachers.
+For an educational account of the life of Mother Jones visit www.sparknotes.com which provides a concise account in ten sections along with notes for students and teachers.
 This website is owned by Barnes & Noble.

 8.2 Mother Jones is Remembered in Song, Story and Theatre.